'Efficiencies' if Tauranga and Western Bay work together — mayor

-A review of how local government will look in the future is suggesting reducing the number of councils in New Zealand.
+A review of how local government will look in the future has suggested reducing the number of councils in New Zealand.

 In the wake of this, Western Bay of Plenty District Mayor James Denyer said there “could be efficiencies” if the district worked closer with its neighbour, Tauranga.